ebbrylhub/zeals-hw-etl/README.md

 #### 6. Calculate the number of trips each month.
 The total number of trips each month:
 ![alt text](docs/images/data-analysis-6.png "Data Analysis 6")

-starting from December 2013 with 1418 number of trips.
+Starting from December 2013 with 1418 number of trips.

 **[:arrow_up: back to top](#table-of-content)**

 #### 7. Find the station with the longest average trip duration.
 The longest average trip duration:
 ![alt text](docs/images/data-analysis-7.png "Data Analysis 7")

-with 9118 minutes being the longest average trip duration.
+With 9118 minutes being the longest average trip duration.

 **[:arrow_up: back to top](#table-of-content)**

 #### 8. Find the busiest hour of the day (most trips started).
 The most trip based on the start hour:
 ![alt text](docs/images/data-analysis-8.png "Data Analysis 8")

-With 5 pm being the busiest hour of trip start.
+With 5 PM being the busiest hour of trip start.

 **[:arrow_up: back to top](#table-of-content)**

 #### 9. Identify the day with the highest number of trips.
 The day with most trip:
 ![alt text](docs/images/data-analysis-9.png "Data Analysis 9")

 With March 19th, 2015 totaling 2928 number of trips in a single day.

 **[:arrow_up: back to top](#table-of-content)**